abinjawed/Laundrify/README.md

 Employee Self-Service Portal for Laundromats.

 ### Install
-The client-side programming language is `JavaScript`.

-The server-side programming languages are `PHP` and `SQL`, which are packaged in `XAMPP`.

 **Step One**: go to https://www.phpmyadmin.net/

 a.Click on "Support" Tab on top of page